holoviz/param/README.md

 # Reactive expressions can be created directly from Parameters by
 # calling `.rx()`.
 The source of the reactive expression is not a
-# literal value, but the more dynamic Parameter object.
+# literal value, but a fully dynamic Parameter object.
 print(example.param.val1.rx().title().rx.value)  # => 'Foo'

 # By updating the parameter value, we update the source value of